oasis-tcs/openc2-transf-odxl/openc2-odxl.md

    a.
 MESSAGE_TYPE_REQUEST , with a numeric value of 0 : This message type MUST be used when the openC2 producer is expecting a response back from the consumer
    b.
 MESSAGE_TYPE_EVENT , with a numeric value of 2.
 This message type MUST be used when the openc2 producer is NOT expecting any response from the consumer

 C. content-type : The serialization formation used by the message.
-Defaults to json.
+Defaults to JSON.

 D. message_id : An unique id associated with the message